-3.1.13 parent company [b-EV-Cert]: A company that Controls a Subsidiary Company.

-3.1.14 place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc.) where the Applicant’s business is conducted.
+3.1.9 place of business [b-EV-Cert]: The location of any facility (such as a factory, retail store, warehouse, etc.) where the Applicant’s business is conducted.

-3.1.15 private organization subjects [b-EV-Cert]: A non-governmental legal entity (whether ownership interests are privately held or publicly traded) whose existence was created by a filing with (or an act of) the Incorporating Agency in its Jurisdiction of Incorporation.

-3.1.19 registration agency [b-EV-Cert]: A Governmental Agency that registers business information in connection with an entity’s business formation or authorization to conduct business under a license, charter or other certification.
+3.1.10 registration agency [b-EV-Cert]: A Governmental Agency that registers business information in connection with an entity’s business formation or authorization to conduct business under a license, charter or other certification.

-3.1.20 registered agent [b-EV-Cert]: An individual or entity that is: (i) authorized by the Applicant to receive service of process and business communications on behalf of the Applicant; and (ii) listed in the official records of the Applicant’s Jurisdiction of Incorporation as acting in the role specified in (i) above.

-3.1.22 registered office [b-EV-Cert]: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.

-3.1.23 registration number [b-EV-Cert]: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.
+3.1.11 registration number [b-EV-Cert]: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.

-3.1.24 subsidiary company [b-EV-Cert]: A company that is controlled by a Parent Company.

-3.1.25 trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.
+3.1.12 trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.

-3.1.26 certificate revocation list [ITU-T X.509]: A signed list indicating a set of public-key certificates that are no longer considered valid by the issuing certification authority (CA).
+3.1.13 certificate revocation list [ITU-T X.509]: A signed list indicating a set of public-key certificates that are no longer considered valid by the issuing certification authority (CA).
 In addition to the generic term certificate revocation list (CRL), some specific CRL types are defined for CRLs that cover particular scopes.